Helsinki-NLP/External-MT-leaderboard/README.md

 The only file that differs from this general format is the `src-trg/model-release-name.scores.txt` that combines BLEU and chrF scores.
 In addition to the scores, this file also includes

-* the link to the actual model for downloading
+* the link to the external model
 * the size of the benchmark in terms of the number of sentences
 * the size of the benchmark in terms of the number of tokens